 1. Difficulty with organization can begin to have a real impact on learning and on everyday living.
 Here are a few easy ways your child can get ready for school.

-• Clean out and organize an old or new backpack.
+Clean out and organize an old or new backpack.
+Color coding school supplies by subject helps keep track of academic materials.

-• Help set up a homework station and stock it with needed supplies.
+Set up a homework station and stock it with necessary supplies that are easily accessible.

 2. Explain how school will help support your child.
 If your child has an IEP or a 504 Plan, explain how these accommodations work to support him or her at school.
 For example, you can say "You will have some extra time to complete your exams and can take your exam in a quieter work space".